Sivamani-18/JS-Courses/README.md

 ```

 ### concat()
 Merges two or more arrays.
 This method does not change the existing arrays but returns a new array.
+[Back To Top](#table-of-contents)
 ```javascript
 var array1 = [1, 2, 3];
 var array2 = [4, 5, 6];